Florida Department of Agriculture and Consumer Services

 In 1995, the Florida Forest Service was given lead management responsibility for Twin Rivers State Forest under a special lease agreement with the Suwannee River Water Management District.
 Using an ecosystem management approach, the Florida Forest Service works to restore, maintain and protect all native ecosystems.
 Through sound multiple-use management practices, a proper balance is maintained between resource utilization and resource protection.
 Multiple-use on the state forest includes forest management, ecosystem restoration, recreation, wildlife management, watershed protection and environmental education.

 Twin Rivers State Forest is located along the banks of the Withlacoochee and Suwannee rivers.
-The forest encompasses eastern Madison, western Hamilton, and northwestern Suwannee counties in northern Florida.
+The forest encompasses eastern Madison, western Hamilton and northwestern Suwannee counties in northern Florida.
 The Twin Rivers State Forest office is located on U.S. Highway 90, approximately 2 miles west of the town of Live Oak.

 There are many natural communities within Twin Rivers State Forest.
 Among these are sandhill, floodplain, swamp and sinkhole communities.
 American elm, river birch, sweetgum, water hickory and bald cypress can be found in the floodplains.
 Longleaf pine, turkey oak, post oak and live oak are common in the drier sandhill areas.
 Clear running springs are located on the Anderson Springs and Pott Springs tracts.

 White-tailed deer, bobwhite quail, bobcat, otter, beaver, alligator and wild turkey are frequently seen on the forest.

-Several tracts on the forest are managed as a Wildlife Management Area with hunting by the Florida Fish and Wildlife Conservation Commission (FWC).
+Several tracts on the forest are managed by the Florida Fish and Wildlife Conservation Commission (FWC) as a Wildlife Management Area with hunting.